 NOTE 2: For the Iu interface case, if the SGSN detects UTRAN or HSPA, it sets the RAT-Type to "UTRAN".
 If the SGSN detects HSPA+, it sets the RAT-Type to "HSPA Evolution", otherwise the SGSN will send the "UTRAN" RAT Type.

-NOTE 3: The MME sets the LTE-M RAT-Type for a UE accessing E-UTRAN and indicating Category M in its UE radio capability, as specified in 3GPP TS 23.401 [3].
+NOTE 3: The MME sets the LTE-M RAT-Type for a UE accessing E-UTRAN and indicating Category M in its UE radio capability or sets the LTE-M Satellite RAT types for a UE accessing E-UTRAN and indicating Category M satellite in its UE radio capability, as specified in 3GPP TS 23.401 [3].